paritytech/polkadot/roadmap/implementers-guide/src/node/approval/approval-distribution.md

 6. For each block in `fresh_blocks`, send all assignments and approvals for all candidates in those blocks to the peer.

-The reason we're limit the block depth when unifying with a peer is to avoid DoS attacks and it also helps when a node starts with high difference between finalized and the highest block.
+The reason we limit the block depth when unifying with a peer is to avoid DoS attacks.
+It also helps when a node starts with high difference between finalized and the highest block.